nvim-treesitter/highlight.lua/README.md

 ### Notice

 - requires neovim v0.5
-- Is not usable in the current state
+- Is usable in the current state to TEST and develop (only js filetypes are supported ATM)

 ### TODO

-- attach the logic to the buffer
-- refactor using metatables instead of closures
 - detect if parser exists
+- find a way to get all the tokens returned by a parser easily (so we should not do it by hand)
-- display syntax errors in red
+- find a way to display properly syntax errors (not working ATM)
-- finish basic js/x colors for demo
-- option / command to disable the plugin
+- option / command to disable the plugin (can get very slow on huge files)
 - command to handle parser download / build
-- find a way to clear the colors from other syntax plugins
 - init colors for languages only once
-- maybe handle filetype in a better way
+- handle filetype in a better way

+### TODO PERF

+- try to do multithreading with luv callbacks instead of doing async rendering (doesnt work great)
+- implement async rendering correctly (right now its not really great, still blocking when drawing)

+### TODO JS
+- JSX

 ### TODO THEN